abinit/abinit/doc/tutorial/eph4isotc.md

 Remember to discuss k-mesh and [[tsmear]] at the DFPT level.
 -->

+### Output files

-We now discuss in more detail the output file produced by the code.
+We now discuss in more detail the output file produced by the calculation.

-{% dialog tests/tutorespfn/Refs/teph4isotc_3.abo %}
+{% dialog tests/tutorespfn/Refs/teph4isotc_2.abo %}

 After the standard section with info on the unit cell and pseudopotentials, we find the output of the electronic DOS: